-Make sure you're meeting all the statutory requirements for what you need to publish on your trust website.
-Download our checklist:
+Download our checklist to make sure you're meeting all the statutory requirements for what you need to publish on your trust website:

-Please note: we've based the checklist on a variety of sources and legislation, and covered all the information you're required to publish to the best of our knowledge.
+Please note: we've based this checklist on a variety of sources and legislation, and covered all the information you're required to publish to the best of our knowledge.
 However, as there's no centralised list of publishing requirements for trust websites, this list may not be exhaustive.

 School websites: publishing requirements

-There are separate requirements for what your schools need to publish on their websites.
+There are separate requirements for what each of your schools need to publish on their websites.

-Download and use the checklist below to help you audit individual school websites too.
-There's likely to be some overlap between your schools' websites and your trust-wide site, which is fine.
+Download and use the checklist below to help you audit your individual school websites too.
+There's likely to be some overlap between your schools' websites and your trust-wide site.